 Compensation Expense.
-Compensation expense includes base salaries, bonuses, stock compensation, employee benefits and employer-related payroll costs.
+Prior to the Closing of the Externalization on April 1, 2019, compensation expense included base salaries, bonuses, stock compensation, employee benefits and employer-related payroll costs.
 The largest components of total compensation costs are base salaries and bonuses; generally, base salaries are expensed as incurred and annual bonus expenses are estimated and accrued.
-Our compensation arrangements with our employees contain a profit sharing and/or performance based bonus component.
-Following the Closing, we will no longer have any employees and therefore will not have any related expenses.
+Our compensation arrangements with our employees contained a profit sharing and/or performance-based bonus component.
+Following the Closing, we no longer have any employees and therefore do not have any related expenses.

-Professional Fees and General and Administrative Expenses.
-The balance of our expenses includes professional fees (primarily legal, accounting, valuation and other professional services), occupancy costs and general administrative and other costs.
+Professional Fees, Administrative services expense and General Administrative Expenses.
+The balance of our expenses includes professional fees (primarily legal, accounting, valuation and other professional services), insurance costs, Administrative services expense under the Administration Agreement and general administrative and other costs.